Greenwood, Mississippi: European settlement

-The first settlement by European-Americnas in the area, next to the Yazoo River, was a trading post founded in 1834.
-Three miles up the river was another settlement founded by Chief Greenwood Leflore called Point Leflore.
+The first settlement by European-Americans in the area, next to the Yazoo River, was a trading post founded in 1834 named William's Landing.
+Three miles up the river was another settlement founded by Chief Greenwood Leflore in 1850 called Point Leflore.
 Soon an exchange of some parcels of land were made by Leflore for a commitment from the townsmen to maintain roads to the hilly area to the east and to some more established settlements to the northwest.

-The settlement was incorporated as "Greenwood" in 1844, named after the chief.
-During this period, the city began producing a crop much in demand, cotton, due its fertile location in the Mississippi delta's alluvial plain near the interseciton of the Tallahatchie and the Yalobusha rivers, which combine to form the Yazoo.
+Governor A.G.
+Brown chartered the settlement as "Greenwood" in 1844, naming it after the chief.
+During this period, the city began producing a crop much in demand, cotton, due its fertile location in the Mississippi Delta's alluvial plain near the intersection of the Tallahatchie and the Yalobusha rivers, which combine to form the Yazoo.
 The city became as a shipping point for cotton to markets in New Orleans, Vicksburg, Mississippi, Memphis, Tennessee, and St. Louis, Missouri.

 The construction of the Yazoo and Mississippi Valley Railroad and the Georgia Pacific Railway through the city in the 1880s revitalized the local economy and shortened transportation time to markets.
 Along the banks of the Yazoo, the city's Front Street became a hub for cotton factors and related businesses, and was nicknamed "Cotton Row".

 20th century

-Business was brisk into the 1940s except for during the boll weevil infestation in the early 20th century.
+Business was brisk into the 1940s except during the boll weevil infestation in the early 20th century.
 A sign seen on the city's bridge over the Yazoo river read "World's Largest Inland Long Staple Cotton Market".
 Growing and processing cotton became mechanized in the first half of the 20th century, and thousands of tenant farmers, farmworkers and sharecroppers in the area were displaced.
 Later in the 20th century, as textile manufacturing moved out of the U.S., some local farmers began to grow corn and soybeans for animal feed instead of cotton.

 The U.S. Chambers of Commerce and the Garden Clubs of America have called city's Grand Boulevard one of America's 10 most beautiful streets.
 Sally Humphreys Gwin, a founder of the Greenwood Garden Club, planted 1,000 oak trees along the Grand Boulevard.
 In 1950, Gwin received a citation from the National Congress of the Daughters of the American Revolution for her work in the conservation of trees.

 Activist Stokely Carmichael notably gave his "Black Power" speech during a March Against Fear rally which was held in Greenwood on June 16, 1966.